jmgress/futureofswe/slides/Slides.md

 into the applications and be a bit more automatic

 Like is a voice system that can determine intent and offer up suggestions to a customer service representative to queue up suggestive actions

+An AI will be the worlds Best Programmer by the end of 2025: OpenAI CEO Sam Altman

 -->

 ---